 I haven’t seen where anyone else has said what I’m about to (although I have to assume many have: there’s only so much news one can take in), so I won’t feel like I did my job during this phase of our collective lives if I don’t say it at least once.

-On Facebook I recently posted the shortest possible iteration of what I want to communicate:
+On Facebook I recently posted the shortest possible iteration of my response to the way Trump is completely trashing the American response to COVID-19:

-(I didn’t mention Trump by name, because Facebook has an algorithm that immediately squelches “political” posts by simply not showing them on anyone’s timeline.
+(I didn’t mention Trump by name in the post, since Facebook has employed an algorithm that immediately squelches “political” posts by simply not showing them on anyone’s timeline.
 Because that’s our lives now.)

 Problem is a huge number of at risk are his voters.